How to Apply for a Grant

-Complete the LMU Intent to Apply Form (Word or PDF) and email it to the ORSP and Corporate and Foundation Relations (CFR) offices, in addition to the appropriate departmental staff, at least three weeks prior to the intended submission date.
+Complete the LMU Intent to Apply Form and the ORSP staff will receive an automatic notification.
 ORSP staff are here to facilitate discussions between you and others on campus who may be able to help in the development of your proposal.

 Develop your project or research design.